 Only businesses that actively monitor and protect their marks, searching out and prosecuting cases of infringement, will continue to benefit from trademark rights.
 Businesses that fail to protect their trademarks will see their rights be diluted and possibly cancelled through litigation, one of the grounds for cancellation.

 There are two primary ways businesses can put their trademarks at risk: through non-intentional acts of the owner, and through non-use of the mark.

 There are many different non-intentional acts that can precede the loss of trademark rights, but they all relate to the owner’s failure to protect the mark.

-Uncontrolled licensing of a mark can lead to the loss of trademark rights.
+Uncontrolled licensing of a mark can lead to the loss of trademark rights, particularly for famous marks.
 Sports leagues are shining examples of controlled licensing.
 Not only do they screen licensees, but they police the market for unauthorized use of their trademarks.
 If a rogue store sells merchandise bearing a team’s or the league’s trademarks without prior authorization, it will face a lawsuit.
 Sports leagues rarely let trademark infringement cases go without a fight.

 Unsavory or unfavorable publication of a mark can tarnish it.
 Businesses can and should police for this type of usage and prevent it from spreading further.
 Frequent and varied use of distinctive marks in negative contexts runs directly counter to the positive aspects of trademark registration and should be actively monitored for preventative purposes.

 Failure to police against these types of trademark misuse can dilute the mark’s meaning.
 Since trademarks are issued to create and preserve distinctiveness, anything that dilutes the meaning of a mark can precede its cancellation.
 Businesses cannot be satisfied with the certificate from the USPTO.
 Without protective measures, a mark can lose meaning and face cancellation.